bailijiang/Note/English/Vocabulary/Five-Stars-Words_utf8.md

 * I’m going on a fun run tomorrow.
 * Let’s go for a run before dinner.
 * She took the stairs at a run.

+####tell
+* He told the news to everybody he saw.
+* Why wasn't I told about the accident?
+* They've told us (that) they're not coming.
+* The advertisement told us very little about the product.
+* Are you sure you're telling the truth?
+* Promise you won't tell.
+* He was told to sit down and wait.
+* I kept telling myself to keep calm.
+* 'Come on', she told herself.
+* Don't tell me what to do!
+* I think he's happy.
+It's hard to tell.
+* It was already impossible to tell where the bullet had entered.
+* As far as I can tell, she's enjoying the course.
+* Can you tell Tom from his twin brother?(DISTINGUISH)
+* How do you tell one from another?
+* The strain was beginning to tell on the rescue team.(HAVE EFFECT)
+* The facts tell us that this is not true.(reveal)